triflicacid/fabric-logic-mod/README.md

     | 1 | 0 | 0       |
     | 1 | 1 | 1       |

+  - Two inputs, but extends to work with three

 - NAND gate
   - Outputs if either input is off (not-and)